Farzaneh Fasihi

 Farzaneh Fasihi (فرزانه فصیحی, also Romanized as "Farzāneh Fasihi", /fa/; born 1993 in Isfahan) is an Iranian sprinter.
 Fasihi is the Iranian record holder of the 60 metres indoor with 7.20 seconds.

 Sporting career

-Fasihi's first international experience was at the 2016 Asian Indoor Athletics Championships in Doha, where she finished her competition as 5th in 60 m and in 4 × 400 m relay achieving silver medal.
-In 2017, she participated in the Islamic Solidarity Games in Baku and reached over semi-finals in 100 m.
+Fasihi's first international experience was at the 2016 Asian Indoor Athletics Championships in Doha, finishing 5th in 60 m and winning the silver medal in 4 × 400 m relay.
+In 2017, she participated in the Islamic Solidarity Games in Baku and reached the semi-finals in 100 m.
 In 2018, she participated in Asian Indoor Athletics Championships in Tehran, where she won the bronze medal in the 60 m with a 7.44 seconds record.

 She competed in the 2020 Summer Olympics (49th) and 2023 World Athletics Championships (44th) in the 100 m, finishing in the heats round.